 All the units in that area are owned by one family.
 They produce thousands of Saris every month.
 Along with the fine materials like crepe, chiffon and various types of silks.

-After this he asked me what would you like to buy and I said ‘Nothing’, and I could see a bit of disappointment on his face, so I called up my neighbors and my mother to ask if they would like something.
-Needless to say they wanted everything and I did end up buying a chiffon sari and some Crepe material.
+After this, he asked me what would you like to buy and I said ‘Nothing’.
+I could see a bit of disappointment on his face.
+So I called up my neighbors and my mother to ask if they would like something.
+Needless to say, they wanted everything.
+And I did end up buying a chiffon sari and some Crepe material.
 It was quite an experience in itself to search the weavers and see the small weaving units.